kenatiod/MUT/Understanding Machine Understanding.md

 Applying the MUTT to evaluate understanding capabilities of real-world AI systems across diverse domains.
 Assessing whether MUTT insights are predictive of system performance and failure modes in practical applications.

+(Appendix A1 provides insights from cognitive neuroscience on the distributed and embodied nature of human understanding, which can inform the validation of AI systems against human cognitive models.)
 #### 6.4 -- Continuous Refinement and Iteration

 The verification and validation of the MUTT is not a one-time event but an ongoing process.
 As AI capabilities evolve and new insights emerge, the MUTT framework itself must be continually refined and updated to remain relevant and robust.
 This requires: